-Jim Cox is an attorney in the Business Law Section of the Office of General Counsel, where he specializes in intellectual property matters, including copyrights, trademarks, patents and technology licensing.
+Jim Cox is a senior attorney in the Business Law Section of the Office of General Counsel, where he specializes in intellectual property matters, including copyrights, trademarks, patents and technology licensing.

 Mr. Cox is a graduate of the University of Michigan College of Engineering (BSME 1987) and a graduate of the University of Michigan Law School (JD 1990).
 He has been a licensed attorney since 1990 and has been registered to practice before the United States Patent and Trademark Office since 1991.
 Mr. Cox is licensed to practice in the State Courts in Michigan and Texas, in the U.S. District Courts for the Western District of Texas, Eastern District of Michigan and the Western District of Michigan and in the 5th, 6th and Federal Circuit Courts of Appeals.